All States

 Is Randy Mathis licensed to lend in Washington?

-Yes, Randy Mathis (NMLS# 1516760) is licensed to originate mortgages in Washington through West Capital Lending.
-Randy serves borrowers from Seattle to Spokane and everywhere in between, with access to over 160 lenders for competitive rates across all loan types.
+Yes, Randy Mathis (NMLS# 1516760) is licensed in Washington through Lumin Lending Inc. (NMLS# 2716106), which holds a Washington Consumer Loan Company License.
+Randy serves borrowers from Seattle to Spokane and everywhere in between, with access to over 90 wholesale lenders for competitive rates across all loan types.

 Can I get a jumbo loan in Washington?